Lunar-Chipter/mire/README.md

 - **Structured Logging**: Rich metadata support with fields, tags, and metrics
 - **Customizable Output**: Multiple writers and output destinations
 - **Metrics Integration**: Built-in metrics collection and monitoring
+- **Cache Alignment**: Memory layout optimized for CPU cache performance
+- **Low Latency**: Minimal overhead for fast logging operations
+- **Extensible**: Plugin architecture for custom formatters and hooks
+- **Reliable**: Comprehensive error handling and recovery mechanisms

 ## 🚀 Installation

 ### Prerequisites

 - Go 1.25 or later
+- Git (for dependency management)

 ### Getting Started

+To use Mire in your project, simply add it as a dependency:

 ```bash
 # Add to your project